CRM vs Spreadsheet for Contact Management: When to Switch

 Quick answers about spreadsheets, CRM workflows and when it makes sense to switch.

-Excel can be enough for very small contact lists with occasional updates, but it becomes less effective when daily work depends on shared access, direct actions, documents, meetings and repeatable follow-up.
+Excel can still be enough for very small contact lists with occasional updates, but it becomes less effective when daily work depends on shared access, direct actions, documents, meetings and repeatable follow-up.

-It usually makes sense to switch when contact data already exists in spreadsheets, but the real work now depends on reminders, meetings, shared access and consistent follow-up.
+It usually makes sense to switch when contact data already exists in spreadsheets, but the real work now depends on reminders, meetings, documents, shared access and consistent follow-up.

 A CRM adds structured contact records, direct actions, linked documents, calendar context, reminder logic and a more reliable shared workflow for the team.